frabjous/jhap-templates/documentation/typesetting_guide.md

 Pandoc's citation system is fairly unique to its version of markdown.
 Even those knowledgeable about markdown in general may not know how it works.
-See the section on citations in the accompanying [primer about pandoc's markdown](./pandoc_mrkdown_primer.html#citations), and for more information, the [citations section in the Pandoc user's guide](https://pandoc.org/MANUAL.html#citations) for more information.
+See the section on citations in the accompanying [primer about pandoc's markdown](./markdown_primer.html#citations), and the [citations section in the Pandoc user's guide](https://pandoc.org/MANUAL.html#citations) for more information.

+## Linking to bibliography items

-Each bibliographic item is given a hyperlink target id of the for `#ref-[key]` where `key` is the citation id/key from the bibliography list.
+Each bibliographic item is given a hyperlink target id of the form `#ref-[id]` where `id` is the citation id/key from the bibliography list.
 You can manually create links to them:

 ```markdown